-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Personnel interviews have identified barriers in applicants applying for jobs due to the cost of prerequisite requirements such as fingerprinting and post-hiring requirements like CPR certification.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Personnel interviews have identified barriers in applicants applying for jobs due to the cost of prerequisite requirements such as fingerprinting and post-hiring requirements like CPR certification.
 Applicants are reluctant to pay out of pocket.
 Given that 76% of our student enrollment qualifies as unduplicated pupils, our district has prioritized the hiring of high quality staffing to ensure equitable resource allocation and to support these specific students districtwide.
-Scope: LEA-wide these needs by ensuring that we can hire and retain qualified staff who can directly impact student engagement.
+Scope: LEA-wide critical for academic success and overall well-being.
+Removing financial barriers that deter applicants from pursuing job opportunities meets these needs by ensuring that we can hire and retain qualified staff who can directly impact student engagement.
 By covering costs for prerequisites such as fingerprinting and post-hiring requirements like CPR certification, we attract a larger pool of qualified candidates who might otherwise be unable to afford these expenses.
 This ensures that financial constraints do not limit our ability to hire talented individuals.
 A strong, well-supported workforce is essential for creating a positive and engaging learning environment, which is particularly beneficial for students in our unduplicated count who may need additional support and resources.
 Ultimately, this approach strengthens our workforce and enhances our ability to provide high-quality educational services, leading to improved student engagement and success.
 2.6 Action: Site Administrative Support Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
 The high percentage of unduplicated pupils, at 76%, necessitates a comprehensive, districtwide approach for site support to address the diverse needs of our student population effectively and uniformly.
-Scope: LEA-wide Adding an assistant principal will enhance support and supervision for students identified within the unduplicated count by providing more targeted attention and resources.
+Adding an assistant principal will enhance support and supervision for students identified within the unduplicated count by providing more targeted attention and resources.
 This increased administrative capacity allows for a focused effort on improving student connectedness, engagement, attendance, and academic outcomes.
 The need for this additional support is represented in our California Dashboard Data suspension and attendance.
 By adding an assistant principal, we can offer more personalized and direct oversight to our unduplicated students, addressing their specific needs more effectively.
-This role will enable the school to implement tailored interventions and support strategies, leading to better student engagement and improved attendance.
-Moreover, the assistant principal can help foster a more inclusive and Suspension, Chronic Absenteeism
+This role will enable the school to implement tailored interventions and support strategies, Suspension, Chronic Absenteeism